import time

 # TODO(kmonte, xgao, zfan): We will need to add support for this if we're trying to scale up.

-# ids and are stored as int type.
-We cast it to float here and convert
+# Features may be stored as int type.
+We cast it to float here and will need to subsequently convert

 # For large int values, we will need to round it when converting back